tasmota/docs/docs/devices/Sonoff-Dual.md

 It is therefore important to disable any serial communication to and from the device once you have debugged any anomalies.

 To assist easy installation serial logging is enabled by default in Tasmota.
-For the Dual it is mandatory to turn it off withe `SerialLog 0` comand.
+For the Dual it is mandatory to turn it off withe `SerialLog 0` command.

 Another reason for intermittent switching errors can be Power Saving.
 Make sure it is disabled by executing the command ```sleep 0```.